This post may contain affiliate links. Read our privacy policy.

 Pure Maple Syrup: Keeping these healthy brownies refined sugar-free, we use pure maple syrup as the sweetener.

 Eggs: A couple large room temperature eggs help fluff up the brownies and ensure they hold together when sliced.
-I haven’t tested a vegan sweet potato brownies recipe yet, but I imagine you could replace the chicken eggs with flax eggs to make super gooey vegan brownies.
+I haven’t tested a vegan sweet potato brownies recipe yet, but one reader reported back that flax eggs resulted in gooey brownies that never baked through all the way.
+In this sense, I recommend sticking with eggs.

 Vanilla Extract: Adding warmth and subtle nuance to the brownies, a little vanilla extract provides a beautiful flavor.
 Skip it if you don’t have it on hand.